zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/options.md

 }
 ```

-When you execute the above code you will get the exceptions for those expressions which are not in the camel case.
+When you execute the above code, you will get the exceptions for those expressions which are not in the camel case.

 ```csharp
 Function [ABS] unknown in expression : [ABS(-3.2d)]